beanbeanjuice/cafeBot/README.md

 <!-- GETTING STARTED -->
 # Getting Started

-To add this bot to your server, follow these steps.
+To add this bot to your server, follow these steps:

 ## Prerequisites